Anglesia Visconti: Life

 After her marriage Anglesia was renamed Heloise.
 The marriage was annulled between 1407 and 1409 without issue.

 After the annulment of the marriage Anglesia returned to Milan.
-By this time her sister Caterina Visconti was already dead after having been imprisoned and then poisoned by her own son and Anglesias nephew Gian Maria Visconti who now ruled Milan.
+By this time her sister Caterina Visconti was already dead after having been imprisoned and then poisoned by her own son and Anglesia's nephew Gian Maria Visconti, who now ruled Milan.

 Gian Maria did give his aunt property in Selvanesco so that she would be economically supported, but after his assassination in 1412 and on the succession of his younger brother and her nephew Filippo Maria Visconti, she was ordered to return the property and to enter a convent in Pavia.

-Through an inheritance which she received in 1424 she was able to leave the convent whereafter she settled in Reggio Emilia together with her half-sister Isotta.
+Through an inheritance which she received in 1424 she was able to leave the convent, and settled in Reggio Emilia together with her half-sister Isotta.

 Death

 Anglesia died in October 1439 in Milan.